DevFabrizio/Fabrizio-Project-Two/README.md

 ### Future Features
 ## Testing and Technologies
 ### Tech Used
+The main technologies used for this project are:
+* HTML
+* CSS
+* JavaScript
 ### Bugs
+Among the various bugs I have encoutered the first was a mistake in targeting an html collection on JS instead of a single element.
+I used a "getElementsByClassName" with its appropriate index to get the result I needed.
 ### HTML, CSS and JavaScript Validation
 ## Lighthouse Report
 ## Deployment and Updates